 If you’re interested, I have been posting Luther’s sermons— Gospel and Epistle— Sunday by Sunday, paired with a matching cantata by J. S. Bach, introduced by the Rev’d Tapani Simojoki, host of Lutheran Radio UK’s Sunday Cantata program.
 The sermons are long, i.e., definitely something you could read split-up over the course of your week, especially if you wish to read both— and you really should!
 The Sunday Cantata episode, on the other hand, lasts only half an hour— you’ll feel it to be too short!

-At the risk of being a wee bit polemical, I should issue a warning: if you’d rather your meme-powered, socially-mediated, rollicking-good-timey, internet simulacrum of ACME Confessional Lutheranism™ remain un-upsot, then don’t read these sermons.
+At the risk of being a wee bit polemical, I should issue a warning: if you’d rather your meme-powered, socially-mediated, rollicking-good-timey, internet simulacrum of ACME Confessional Lutheranism™ remain unperturbed, then don’t read these sermons.
 They will haunt you.
 They will disturb you.
 They will tear a teensy-weensy hole in your party whistle.
 They will take the spring out of your deely-bobber.
 The clichés which only yesterday made you feel like a wise and wry theologian when you sanguinely memed them forth on the Facebooks may henceforth make you feel like an idiot.
-As the epistemological philosopher Kevin Garnett once said of knowledge: “Once it’s obtained, it’s obtained.”
-Hmmmm.
-Yes.

-Oh, and they will also show you your Savior, strengthen your faith, and teach you wisdom— perhaps not in the way to which you have become accustomed, but this is their special virtue.
+More importantly, though, they will show you your Savior, strengthen your faith, and teach you wisdom— perhaps not in the way to which you have become accustomed, but this is their special virtue.
 They are good sermons.
-Martin Luther was a true preacher of Christ.
-But he was no reductionist.
+Martin Luther was a true preacher of Christ, but he was no reductionist.